Teaching and Learning

 - Gain experience of working independently, investigating their own ideas

 - Develop their own mental and written methods

 Assessment in maths is on-going and an essential part of teaching.
-It is used to inform planning and to facilitate differentiation.
 Assessment enables pupils who are not making adequate progress or whose attainment is below the age-related expectations to be targeted for additional support.
 Children whose attainment exceeds expectations are closely monitored to ensure that they are mathematically challenged.
-Children’s work is marked with our “Brilliant Blue and Think Pink” marking scheme.
+Children’s work is marked in line with the school’s marking policy.
 Children are encouraged to respond to these comments, ensuring that they understand the next steps in their learning.

 NRich Maths – fun, problem solving activities